Brian-Pho/Textbook-Notes/content/posts/textbooks/how-to-build-a-brain-a-neural-architecture-for-biological-cognition/index.md

 ## Chapter 1: The Science of Cognition

 - The first cognitive systems such as GPS and ACT-R relied on production rules.
-- Production rule: an if-then statement.
+- *Production rule*: an if-then statement.
 - E.g. IF variable has value 5, THEN set the value to 10.
 - There’s a gap in our understanding of real cognitive systems where we’ve built fast and dynamic systems but they don’t fit well into our evidence of higher-level cognition.
 - E.g. Using math and physics to calculate arm movements but we know the brain doesn’t compute movements like that.
-- Cognitive system: a system that integrates all aspects of sophisticated behavior.
+- *Cognitive system*: a system that integrates all aspects of sophisticated behavior.
 - E.g. Planning, reasoning, motor control.
-- Cognitive architecture: a general proposal about the representations and processes that produce intelligent thought.
+- *Cognitive architecture*: a general proposal about the representations and processes that produce intelligent thought.
 - Three major approaches to the nature of cognition
-    - Symbolic approach (GOFAI): mind as computer.
+    - *Symbolic approach (GOFAI)*: mind as computer.
-    - Connectionism (PDP): mind as brain.
+    - *Connectionism (PDP)*: mind as brain.
-    - Dynamicism (embodied): mind as continuously coupled, nonlinear, dynamical systems.
+    - *Dynamicism (embodied)*: mind as continuously coupled, nonlinear, dynamical systems.
 - Another approach not discussed much in this book
-    - Bayesian: the rational analysis of human behavior using probabilistic inference.
+    - *Bayesian*: the rational analysis of human behavior using probabilistic inference.
 - However, the Bayesian approach is mostly phenomenological as in it captures phenomena but not mechanisms; gets the “what” but not the “how/why”.
 - Metaphors for each approach
-    - Symbolic: Turing machine.
+    - *Symbolic*: Turing machine.
-    - Connectionists: Mental representations.
+    - *Connectionists*: Mental representations.
-    - Dynamicists: Watt Governor.
+    - *Dynamicists*: Watt Governor.
 ![Figure 1.2](figure1-2.png)
 - The author argues that we need to move beyond metaphors because they constrain our hypotheses.
 - E.g. Light as a wave and light as a particle constrained the idea that light is both a wave and particle under wave-particle duality.